dutymate/mongo2dynamo/README.md

 - **Batch-based, memory-efficient processing**: Extracts and loads data in configurable batches (default: 1000 documents per chunk), allowing efficient handling of large datasets without excessive memory usage.
 - **Auto-approve and interactive confirmation**: Supports both automated ETL runs (for CI/CD or scripting) and interactive confirmation prompts to prevent accidental data transfers.
 - **Automatic DynamoDB table creation**: Automatically creates DynamoDB tables if they don't exist, with configurable behavior through the auto-approve flag.
-- **Smart table naming**: If `--dynamo-table` is not specified, automatically uses the MongoDB collection name as the DynamoDB table name.
+- **Smart table naming with confirmation**: If `--dynamo-table` is not specified, prompts for user confirmation before using the MongoDB collection name as the DynamoDB table name (only in `apply` command).
 - **Flexible configuration**: Easily configure all options via command-line flags, environment variables, or a YAML config file—whichever fits your workflow best.
 - **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff, and provides clear error messages to help you quickly resolve issues.
 - **Dry-run support**: Use the `plan` command to preview ETL operations before performing any actual data transfer.